General Questions

 Our higher education courses have minimum entry requirements such as education levels, proficiency in English, and industry experience.
 You’ll also be required to have certain technology skills such as the ability to use email, Microsoft Office, Word, PowerPoint and Excel; browse the web; configure and run applications; and make audio recordings on a phone, tablet or PC.

-• Check for exemptions
+• Check for advanced standing

 If you have prior work experience, previous study with another institution, or membership of a relevant professional organisation, you may be able to obtain advanced standing for one or more subjects you plan to study.
 You’ll need to show you’ve previously covered at least 80% of the subject content for advanced standing to be granted.